 Marie Wilkinson Foundation/$25,000 Challenge Grant

-This Dunham Fund grant to the Marie Wilkinson Foundation will match one dollar for every dollar raised up to $25,000 through November 27, 2013 to support a Matching Pallet Program for both the Marie Wilkinson and Aurora Area Interfaith Food Pantries.
-Two additional “angel sponsors”, Konen Insurance and the Dolan Family Foundation, contributed $5,000 each to increase the matching challenge to $35,000.
+This Dunham Fund grant to the Marie Wilkinson Foundation will match $1 for every $1 raised up to $25,000 through November 27, 2013 to support a Matching Pallet Program for both the Marie Wilkinson and Aurora Area Interfaith Food Pantries.
+Two additional “angel sponsors,” Konen Insurance and the Dolan Family Foundation, contributed to increase the matching challenge to $33,000.
 The Matching Pallet Program was developed to coordinate with the Annual Holiday Food Drive held in the Aurora area.
 Matching donors to the program purchase pallets of food, ranging from $162 for 900 boxes of cereal (doubled to 1,800 boxes by the sponsoring grantors) up to $1,000 for 6,000 pounds of meat (doubled to 12,000 pounds).
 The food will be purchased from Northern Illinois Food Bank at the Bank’s substantially discounted prices.

 Suicide Prevention Services/$17,000